deepset-ai/haystack/CONTRIBUTING.md

 ### Black

-Black runs with no other configuration than an increase line lenght to 120 characters.
-Its condiguration can be found in `pyproject.toml`.
+Black runs with no other configuration than increasing line length to 120 characters.
+Its configuration can be found in `pyproject.toml`.

 You can run it with `python -m black .` from the root folder.